choria-io/go-client/README.md

 # Golang Choria Client

+**This repository is now archived, code is now part of github.com/choria-io/go-choria**

 This is a low level client to the Choria network protocol.
 It is not intended to be used for making `mcollective` compatible RPC calls - such a library exist as part of the `mcorpc` package in the `go-choria` project, it uses this client to facilitate network communications.

 It's a high performance client that can make multiple parallel connections to the Choria Network Broker and multiplex data into the calling client.
 It's been shown to do full `ping` style round trip to 50 000 nodes in less than 1 second.